dce/davidmade/posts/awareness-of-the-cage.md

   > much as they fear that their photographs will cease to appear in magazines.
   > They are trapped, just as you are.' 'ls this supposed to be good news'?
 This
   > is awful news.'
 'LaMont, are you willing to listen to a Remark about what is
   > true?'
-'Okeydokey.'
-'The truth will set you free.
+'Okeydokey.' '**The truth will set you free.
 But not until it is
-  > finished with you.'
-'Maybe I ought to be getting back.'
+  > finished with you.**' 'Maybe I ought to be getting back.'
 'LaMont, the world
   > is very old.
 You have been snared by something untrue.
 You are deluded.
 But
   > this is good news.
 You have been snared by the delusion that envy has a
   > reciprocal.
 You assume that there is a flip-side to your painful envy of